A. HOW WE ENSURE PRIVACY AND SECURITY DURING YOUR ONLINE SESSIONS

-It is important that you do not use e-mail, text or voicemail to request, authorize or effect the purchase or sale of any security or product, to send fund transfer instructions, or to effect any other time sensitive transactions.
+It is important that you do not use email, text or voicemail to request, authorize or effect the purchase or sale of any security or product, or send fund transfer instructions, or any other time sensitive transactions.
 Any such requests, orders, or instructions that you send will not be accepted and will not be processed.
-This procedure is in place for your protection as it allows us to ensure that we properly verify your identity and your intentions before we take actions impacting your assets and/or insurance policies.
+This procedure is in place for your protection as it allows us to verify your identity and your intentions before we take actions impacting your assets and/or insurance policies.

 Our Social Media Public Usage Guidelines apply to your interactions with us on Facebook, Twitter, LinkedIn and other social media pages.
 You can review our Social Media Public Usage Guidelines for Facebook, Twitter and LinkedIn at:

-You should review these Guidelines carefully, as well as the actual social media site’s privacy and security policies and settings.
+Please review these Guidelines carefully, as well as the actual social media site’s privacy and security policies and settings.
 Importantly, you should be very cautious about placing your sensitive information on social media pages.
-The Internet offers no anonymity and has a long memory.
+The Internet offers no anonymity.

-The Children's Online Privacy Protection Act (COPPA), as set forth by The Federal Trade Commission, prohibits unfair or deceptive acts or practices in connection with the collection, use, and/or disclosure of personal information from and about children on the Internet.
-Accordingly, we do not intentionally collect personal information from children under age 13 on any of our websites without prior consent from their parents or legal guardians.
+The Children's Online Privacy Protection Act (COPPA), as set forth by The Federal Trade Commission, prohibits unfair or deceptive acts or practices in connection with the collection, use, and/or disclosure of PI from and about children on the Internet.
+Accordingly, we do not intentionally collect PI from children under age 13 on any of our websites without prior consent from their parents or legal guardians.
 To learn more about COPPA, please visit https://www.ftc.gov/tips-advice/business-center/privacy-and-security/children%27s-privacy.

-- Store personal information in a safe place, and tear up or shred old receipts and account statements before throwing them away.
+- Store personal information in a safe place.
+Tear up or shred old receipts and account statements before throwing them away.

 - Change all passwords regularly.
-Use a mix of numbers and characters—never use common words or phrases.
+Use a mix of numbers and letters —never use common words or phrases.
 Your password is more secure and harder for criminals to guess if you include a special character, like an asterisk or an exclamation point.

 - Protect your PINs and other passwords.
-Do not share them with anyone unless it’s for a service or transaction you request, and you are confident the other party will protect the information as you would.
+Do not share your passwords or pins with anyone.
 Make sure your password is unique and difficult to guess.

 - Maintain appropriate security on your computers and other electronic devices.
 Make sure you secure your wireless network and protect your computers and electronic devices from viruses and spyware.
 Most major software companies regularly release updates or patches to their operating systems to repair security problems.
 You should keep your system and applications updated with the latest patches and releases.
-Installing a firewall is also another good idea.
+Installing a firewall is recommended.

-- Remember to protect your personal information when disposing of computers and other electronic devices.
-Your computers and other electronic devices hold sensitive information like addresses and phone numbers, passwords, account numbers, email, voicemail, and text message logs.
-When getting rid of your old devices, it’s important to take steps to help ensure this information doesn’t fall into the wrong hands.
+- Remember to protect your information when disposing of computers and other electronic devices.
+Your computers and other electronic devices may have a lot of sensitive information on them.
+It could be financial information like your account numbers or tax returns, or it could be personal information like email messages, text messages, voice mail or photos.
+When disposing of your old devices, it’s important to take steps to help ensure this information doesn’t end up in the hands of an identity thief.

 - Avoiding using public wireless networks and public computers.
 Many cell phone carriers offer "data tethering."
 Consider using your cell phone's ability to access the web with your laptop or tablet instead.

 - Download cautiously.
 If you visit a website that looks questionable, leave.
-Some free games and free downloads are really tricks to get you to download viruses or spyware.
+Some free games and free downloads are really tricks to download viruses or spyware on to your device.

 - Watch out for “phishing attacks.”
 If you receive an email that looks suspicious, don’t click or open anything.
 Simply delete it from your inbox.

-- Carry only the minimum amount of identifying information you require.
+- Carry only the minimum amount of PI you require.

 - Pay attention to billing cycles and statements.
 Inquire if you do not receive a bill.